Molnupiravir: Legal status

 In October 2021, Merck submitted an EUA application to the FDA, and in November 2021, the FDA's Antimicrobial Drugs Advisory Committee (AMDAC) at the Center for Drug Evaluation and Research met to discuss the application.
 The committee narrowly voted, 13 for and 10 opposed, to recommend authorization for adults with mild to moderate illness who are at high risk of developing severe COVID19.
 Concerns were expressed over the drug's low effectiveness in preventing death, which in the final trial was only 30%, as well as the increased mutation rate the drug causes, which could theoretically worsen the pandemic by driving the evolution of more dangerous variants.
 In December 2021, the US Food and Drug Administration (FDA) issued an emergency use authorization (EUA) for molnupiravir for the treatment of mild-to-moderate COVID19 in adults with positive results of direct SARS-CoV-2 viral testing who are at high risk for progression to severe COVID19, including hospitalization or death, and for whom alternative COVID19 treatment options authorized by the FDA are not accessible or clinically appropriate.

 In October 2021, the Committee for Medicinal Products for Human Use of the European Medicines Agency (EMA) started a rolling review of molnupiravir.
 In February 2023, the EMA recommended the refusal of the marketing authorization for molnupiravir.
 In June 2023, Merck Sharp & Dohme withdrew its application for a marketing authorization of molnupiravir.

 In November 2021, molnupiravir was approved in the UK by the Medicines and Healthcare products Regulatory Agency (MHRA) for the treatment of established infections of COVID19.
 The MHRA issued a conditional marketing authorization applicable in the UK, and an emergency use authorization for Northern Ireland.

 In November 2021, the Bangladesh Directorate General of Drug Administration (DGDA) authorized emergency use of molnupiravir.

 In January 2022, molnupiravir was approved for medical use in Israel and in February 2022 in Russia.

 Brand names

 Molnupiravir is the international nonproprietary name.

 Generic versions are available under the brand names Molulife (Mankind), Molena (Emcure), and Esplevir (Promomed).

 Public health concerns

 At a November 2021 AMDAC meeting, multiple advisors raised the concern that molnupiravir could accelerate the emergence of variants of concern.
 Other scientists raised similar concerns both before and after the meeting.
 These concerns were confirmed with the September 2023 publication of a study of 15 million global SARS-CoV-2 sequences: after molnupiravir had been introduced in 2022, genomic changes were more common, especially where it had been used.

 Research

 Alternative patented routes to molnupiravir have been reviewed.

-Molnupiravir has been investigated for potential to reduce the severity of COVID-19 symptoms, but no meaningful benefit was found.
+Clinical findings vary on the efficacy of molnupiravir in reducing COVID-19 severity.
+Some studies indicate a reduction in hospitalizations, deaths, and viral load, while others show no significant benefit, particularly in vaccinated populations.